-Justin: How is training with a mace different from training with other tools, such as barbells and dumbells?
+Justin: How is training with a mace different from training with other tools, such as barbells and dumbbells’?

-Rich: It is different from a barbell because the barbell is long in size, there is loading on both sides, and it becomes difficult to use asymmetric loading because of the unloading and reloading of the bar, not making it that safe or effective.
+Rich: It is different from a barbell because the barbell is long in size.
+There are loads on both sides and gets difficult to use asymmetric loads because of the unloading and reloading them.
+Not making it that safe or effective.
 For example, if you want to swing the barbell and have the collars on there, how safe can that be?
-The dumbbell is a single hand tool.
+A dumbbell is a single-hand tool.
 The mace is also used for rotational work, which isn’t really something that the dumbbell is really effective at doing.

 Justin: Because the mace is a light tool, how can people get stronger from using this?

 Justin: Who is this seminar going to be good for?
-What type of people are going to benefit from coming to this Steel Mace workshop?
+What type of people is going to benefit from coming to this Steel Mace workshop?